rishranyal/Mini-Map-Master-Multipurpose-Location-tracker/README.md

 3. **Cloud Integration:** If desired, connect the device to the cloud for remote location monitoring.
 4. **User Interface:** Use the user-friendly interface to check and manage the location status.

-## Contributing
+## File strucuture
-We welcome contributions to enhance the capabilities and features of the Pocket GPS Tracker.
-Feel free to submit issues or pull requests to contribute to the project's development.
+There are 2 code files.
+One sends the location information in the NMEA (National Marine Electronics Association) format and the other continuously uplaods the data to the cloud, in this case ThingSpeak.